The Secrets to Successful Shore Diving on Bonaire

 There’s a reason Bonaire is consistently ranked as the Best Shore Diving Destination in the Caribbean!
 The pristine reefs are home to abundant marine life and thriving corals, all thanks to the tireless preservation work of the Bonaire National Marine Park.
 They work hard to ensure the longevity of our underwater world, and that includes a few basic rules before you hit the water.

-- Every diver must purchase a Bonaire Marine Park tag.
-These are available at every dive shop on the island, and must be purchased before your first dive.
-For just $25 (cash only), your tag is good for an entire calendar year and gives you full access to all the dive sites, plus free admission to the Washington Slagbaii National Park.
+- Every diver must pay the Bonaire Marine Park fee.
+This is done online, and must be purchased before your first dive.
+For just $40, your fee is good for an entire calendar year and gives you full access to all the dive sites, plus admission to the Washington Slagbaai National Park.

 - Attend a marine park orientation.
 Offered by your dive shop, this short and mandatory presentation introduces you to the Marine Park & covers the basic rules for divers.
-You must attend the orientation before your first dive.
+You must attend the orientation before your first dive and do a check out dive from shore to insure your buoyancy is dialed in.

 - Grab your tanks and go!
 Rent a truck, grab some tanks and hit the open road.
 You’ll find marked shore diving sites all along the island’s calm West Coast.
 You’ll recognize them by the bright yellow stones marking each site.